Understanding Pension Credit

 Age 65 or over - savings credit element

-If you or your partner are aged 65 or over, you may be entitled to the guarantee credit, the savings credit or both.
+If you or your partner are aged 65 or over, you may be entitled to Guarantee credit, Savings Credit or both.

 How it's paid

 'Direct payment' into an account is the Social Security Agency’s normal way of paying pensions and benefits.
-It is a safe, convenient and efficient method of payment.
+It is a safe, convenient and efficient payment method.